 For an abortion we charge and at no extra cost, regardless of which method is used:

-This includes all costs, including a determination of blood group, if necessary, and the so-called rhesus syringe for women with blood type rhesus negative.
+This includes all costs, including a determination of blood group and the so-called rhesus syringe if necessary.

 Early development of a pregnancy